Takata doubling U.S. recall for defective air bags to 34 million vehicles

 Takata CEO Shigehisa Takada said in a statement: "We are pleased to have reached this agreement with NHTSA, which represents a clear path forward."
 The company declined to say whether markets outside the United States would be affected.

 It was only under pressure from U.S. regulators that Takata agreed to the expanded recall.
-It had previously resisted expanding the recalls, saying the defect cited by automakers was not "officially recognized."
+It had previously resisted expanding the recalls, saying the defect cited by automakers was not "officially recognised."

 Toyota Motor Corp (7203.T), Nissan Motor Co (7201.T) and Honda Motor Co (7267.T) had expanded their Takata recalls over the past week.